 - A product manufacturer: If your injuries would not have occurred but for a defective or dangerous product, the manufacturer of that product may be liable.

 - The driver of another vehicle: Many workplace accidents involve non-employee drivers.
-For example, consider an accident in which a drunk drivers swerves into a construction work zone and hits one of the construction workers.
+For example, consider an accident in which a drunk driver swerves into a construction work zone and hits one of the construction workers.
 The injured worker may be able to file a third-party claim and hold the intoxicated driver liable for his injuries.

 - A property owner: Sometimes, a property has dangers or hazards that the owner knew about or should have known about and should have corrected.
 If the owner does not correct the hazard in a timely manner and an employee sustains harm as a result, the injured employee may be able to hold the property owner liable.